the-liquid-metal/you-dont-need-jquery-cheatsheet/README.md

 elmList.forEach(item => item.addEventListener(eventName, func));
 ```

-* if there is additional line before 3rd line, include it whichever your choice.
+* If there is additional line before 3rd line, include it whichever your choice.
 ```js
 $(elm).blur();
 $(elmList).blur();